 - Productive Training (Base and Build weeks) = -10 to -30

 - Tapering and peaking for an A-Race = 15 to 25

 - B-Race and C-Race Weeks = 0 to -10

 So, if you are in the beginning weeks of a training plan, you are building your base.
 Your Form number should be between -10 to -30.
 Keep in mind that a good plan will include recovery weeks between the base weeks to prevent injuries and prepare you for the next phase.
 Often, there are two or three base weeks that include increasing volume and intensity followed by an easier week.
 If your Form is ever less than -30 (a bigger negative number), then you are overdoing it and need to reduce the intensity and/or volume of your next training session.
 In some cases, you may be slacking and not training as much.
 If your Form is greater than 25, then you are losing fitness.

-Training can be so technical, but if you pay attention to a few numbers, life can be easier and you will feel more prepared for your race.
+Training can be so technical, but if you pay attention to a few numbers, life can be easier, and you will feel more prepared for your race.
 If you are using a training program, you can easily switch out the training session based on the numbers and how your body feels.
-At 90Rev, our ATP app includes a large database of training activities that you easily switch out your training activity to maximize your fitness.
 Below, you can download a handout that quickly breaks down all of the metrics mentioned above and acts as a cheat sheet to help you with training.